b3bakyt/fox-inflector/readme.md

 # Inflector
-is a small library that can perform string manipulations with regard to uppercase/lowercase and singular/plural forms of words.
+The library supplies functions to perform string manipulations with regard to uppercase/lowercase and singular/plural forms of words.

 ### Installation